Cetoscarus bicolor: Biology

 As for their diet, Cetoscarus bicolor mainly feeds on algae, and the species is known to scrape off the rocks and corals using the bottom part of its beak-like dental plates.
 Cetoscarus bicolor feeds on this algae which could otherwise be a thick layer on coral reefs, overall denying light and photosynthesis to the coral symbiont, as stated by Green and Bellwood in 2019.
 Parrotfish species are usually considered reef 'gardens' since they help maintain algae that threatens to overgrow the reefs.
 They play a role in establishing grounds on which corals can grow, creating room for reefs to support biological diversity.
 Furthermore, they feed to form fine sand through bioerosion because they graze on rock, and corals break them down.
 While feeding on coral and rocks, it chews the rock so hard on these materials in digesting it and expelling it as sand, this process is known as sediment production.
 The process discussed above leads to the formation of sediment that is then expelled like sand to enhance sand formation in the reef environment and marine life in general.
 Overall, Cetoscarus bicolor enhances coral health and, while not depicted directly, influences changes in the reef framework.
 Together, the ability of Cetoscarus bicolor to control algae and generate sediment makes this species central to coral reef ecosystems, contributing to the overall biological and resilience of the coral itself.

 Conservation status

-Since Cetoscarus bicolor is not listed as endangered, it is categorized as a low concern on the IUCN Red List.
-Though it is completely symbiotic with coral reef ecosystems.
+Cetoscarus bicolor is categorized as least concern on the IUCN Red List, though it is completely symbiotic with coral reef ecosystems.
 Because of its dependence on them, the species is at risk as a result of additional environmental stressors brought on by climate change.
 One of the major effects of global warming is coral bleaching, particularly for Cetoscarus bicolor, whose habitat or food source is severely degraded.
 This parrotfish's food supplies are coral-dependent algae resources, which die during bleaching.
 This causes catastrophic coral death and the loss of reef architectural complexity, which is essential for many marine creatures, including this parrotfish.